-So far in 2020, one state—Virginia—and D.C. increased gas taxes.
-The bill in Virginia also expanded the “wholesale fuel” tax, which previously only applied to portions along Interstate Highway 81 and changed the formula from a percentage basis to a fixed cents-per-gallon (CPG) rate adjusted to annual changes in the Consumer Price Index (CPI).
+In 2020, one state—Virginia—and D.C. increased gas taxes.
+The bill in Virginia raised the gas tax by 10 cents over two years, while also expanding the “wholesale fuel” tax, which previously only applied to portions along Interstate Highway 81 and changed the formula from a percentage basis to a fixed cents-per-gallon (CPG) rate adjusted to annual changes in the Consumer Price Index (CPI).
 In July 2020, the D.C.
 Council approved an increase to its motor fuel tax rate, calling it the “Motor Vehicle Fuel Tax Amendment Act of 2020.”
 This increase will total 10.3 CPG by October 2021.
 Additionally, the rate will be annually adjusted based on the greater of the annual change in the CPI or zero thereafter.

 In 2019, five states—Alabama, Arkansas, Illinois, Ohio and Virginia—enacted gas tax increases, although Virginia's only applied to a portion of the state.

 In 2018, Missouri and Oklahoma enacted legislation to increase their motor fuel taxes.
 However, Missouri’s increase was subject to voter approval due to constitutional limitations on revenue increases.
 Proposition D failed at the ballot box in November 2018, overriding the legislature's desire to increase the state’s motor fuel tax (see 2018 Voter Action below).